AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: elaboration-graph.png

-GPS detects elaboration cycles reported by build processes and constructs a visual representation of elaboration dependencies in an :guilabel:`Elaboration Cycles` browser.
+GNAT Studio detects elaboration cycles reported by build processes and constructs a visual representation of elaboration dependencies in an :guilabel:`Elaboration Cycles` browser.

 This visual representation depicts program units as items in the browser